ntustison/PaperANTsX/Text/abstract.md

 on the popular TensorFlow/Keras libraries) contain several popular network architectures and trained models for specific applications.
 One such comprehensive application is a deep learning analog for generating cortical thickness data from structural T1-weighted brain MRI.
-We demonstrate that this pipeline not only significantly improves computational efficiency over the current ANTs approach but also provides comparable to superior performance on multiple publicly available data sets.
+Not only does this significantly improve computational efficiency and comparable-to-superior accuracy over the existing ANTs pipeline but it also illustrates the importance of the comprehensive ANTsX approach as a framework for medical image analysis.

 \newpage